abhinavbgpgit/neoera-chat-backend/README.md

 The server runs on port 8000 by default (can be changed via PORT environment variable).

+## Environment Variables

+Create a .env file in the root directory with the following variables (use .env.example as reference):

+- PORT: The port number for the server (defaults to 8000)

 ## Dependencies

 - express: Web framework
 - cors: Cross-origin resource sharing
 - helmet: Security headers
+- dotenv: Environment variable management

 ## Dev Dependencies